C242-PS091-Capstone-Bangkit/.github/profile/README.md

 ---

 ## 🎯 About Skinalyze
-**Skinalyze** is a mobile application designed to help users analyze their skin conditions using AI-powered camera technology and receive personalized skincare recommendations.
+**Skinalyze** is a mobile application designed to help users analyze their skin type and conditions using AI-powered camera technology and receive personalized skincare recommendations.
 With additional features like reminders and a history log, Skinalyze is your all-in-one solution for effective skincare management.

 ---

 ## 🚀 Key Features
 1. **AI-Powered Skin Analysis**
-   - Capture and analyze skin conditions using advanced image recognition.
+   - Capture and analyze skin type (Dry, Normal, or Oily) and skin conditions (Acne, Dark Spot, Large Pores, Normal, Wrinkles) using advanced image recognition.
    - Receive detailed insights into skin types and issues.

 2. **Personalized Skincare Recommendations**